oscardoudou/quick-paste/README.md

 - [ ] restrict menu size
 - [ ] duplicate check
 - [x] onPasteboardChange() catch all the copy activity
-- [ ] table should update automatically after persistent container update, now only change view when app relaunch
+- [x] table should update automatically after persistent container update
+- [x] support in-app naive search
+- [ ] entry on tap could be copied(reuse copyIt or support pasteboardtype)
 ## Project Structure
 - [x] split file if necessary
 - [x] use core data managed object and corresponding class(currently no subclass)
 - [x] show history in popover and table instead of status bar menu
 ## Feature
 - [ ] spotlight on tap redirect(work for some file like pdf, zip and doc, need further test but definitely need implement continued activity function)
-- [ ] remove item from menu bar
+- [ ] remove copied activity record from history
 ## Issue
 - [ ] copy event searchable(only work for text, seems like a tough issue)
 - [ ] copy event searchable(if bind it later, would result two searchableItem, currently disbale copy event searchable)